 In our engagements with upstream oil and gas companies - the producers - we ask them to make every effort to reduce flaring, venting and fugitive emissions.
 Leaks can be detected through regular testing and maintenance, for example, while the installation of solar panels can help to replace pneumatic equipment.
-Encouragingly, 60-80% of the options to curb leaks from the oil and gas sector are low In our engagements with upstream oil and gas companies we ask them to make every effort to reduce flaring, venting and fugitive emissions.

-cost, and in many cases, there is an upside.
+Encouragingly, 60-80% of the options to curb leaks from the oil and gas sector are low cost, and in many cases, there is an upside.
 "The greatest potential for negative cost abatement is in the oil and gas subsector where captured methane adds to revenue," the UN Environment Programme (UNEP) states.

-Specifically, we ask for methane reduction commitments and implementation plans aligned with the UNEPmanaged Oil & Gas Methane Partnership (OGMP) 2.0 to achieve a critical near-term outcome that progresses longer-term decarbonisation objectives.
+Specifically, we ask for methane reduction commitments and implementation plans aligned with the UNEP-managed Oil & Gas Methane Partnership (OGMP) 2.0 to achieve a critical near-term outcome that progresses longer-term decarbonisation objectives.
 We were an early supporter of the OGMP 2.0, which offers a step-change improvement in the transparency and credibility of reported methane emissions from oil and gas operations.
 Alignment with the OGMP must be a priority for producers given that it is in their own financial interest.